-Several recreation-related issues were raised following the public consultation surveys (10, 11) that represent community aspirations.
+Several recreation-related issues were raised following the public consultation surveys (10, 11) that fall into the category of community aspirations.
 Several public facilities were regarded as important to the sustainability of the community and should be protected by nomination as Assets of Community Value (ACV).
 The provision of a children's play area is supported by the community (36).
 The network of public rights of way (25) are a key feature that give Sutton Poyntz a sense of place (1) and could be incorporated into a series of guided walks centred on the village that promote recreational interest in the history, ecology and literary connections within the area (10).
-The Waterworks museum is under used largely due to problems of staffing and so provides an opportunity for resourcing through community volunteers as part of an arrangement with Wessex Water plc which could enable a broader use of the facilities for other community purposes, such as a café, local produce sales, art exhibitions, etc.
+The Waterworks museum is under used largely due to problems of staffing and so provides an opportunity for resourcing through community volunteers as part of an arrangement with Wessex Water which could enable a broader use of the facilities for other community purposes, such as a café, local produce sales, art exhibitions, etc. (subject to meeting security and safety concerns).